 - Bulging and herniated disc: The gel-like material within the disc can bulge or rupture through a weak area in the surrounding wall (annulus).
 Irritation and swelling occurs when this material squeezes out and painfully presses on a nerve.

 - Degenerative disc disease: As discs naturally wear out, bone spurs form and the facet joints inflame.
 The discs dry out and shrink, losing their flexibility and cushioning properties.
 The disc spaces get smaller.
-These changes lead to foraminal or central stenosis or disc herniation (Fig. 1).
+These changes lead to canal stenosis or disc herniation (Fig. 1).

 The surgical decision

 Your surgeon will also discuss the risks and benefits of different types of bone graft material.
-Autograft is the gold standard for rapid healing and fusion, but the graft harvest can be painful and at times lead to complications.
-Autograft is more commonly used these days as it has proven to be as effective for routine 1 and 2 level fusions in non-smokers.
+Autograft is the gold standard for rapid healing and fusion, but the hip incision can be painful and at times lead to complications.
+Allograft (bone-bank) is more commonly used and has proven to be as effective for routine 1 and 2 level fusions in non-smokers.

 Who performs the procedure?